In order to use the OTbase Connector for Power BI, click on Get Data. In the search field, enter "ot-base" and hit Enter.

 CVE Priority

-If you want to do vulnerability analysis, here you can specify which CVE priorities you want to load (Critical, High, Medium, Low) in the interest of reducing load time.
+If you want to do vulnerability analysis, here you can specify which CVE priorities you want to load (Critical, High, Medium, Low) again in the interest of reducing load time.
 Most users don't care about Low and Medium priority vulnerabilities.
 It's a bad idea though to exclude High priority CVEs as in OT, systems are often plagued with pretty old vulnerabilities that go back to a time when the Critical rating didn't yet exist.
 Therefore you can find lots of vulnerabilities with base scores of 10 that are rated as "High".

 Location ID